 To the tahini sauce, whisk it with thick curds, cumin powder, adjust salt and add water to have a pouring consistency.
 Now pour this tahini sauce over the stuffed falafel pita sandwich and serve.

-I made mini pita breads and I was not able to stuff in more than one falafel along with the vegetables.
-However it was very filling.
+I made mini pita bread and I was not able to stuff in more than one falafel along with the vegetables.
+However, it was very filling.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 32